guido5544/hc-caas/README.md

     [MongoDB Atlas] (https://www.mongodb.com/atlas/database)

 4. Create a folder for temporary data and provide the path in the workingDirectory field.
 5. Specify desired port.
-CaaS is meant to run **behind** a firewall and should not be accessible from the web directly but you need to still ensure that the port is accessible if CaaS runs on a different machine from the main application.
+In production, CaaS is meant to run **behind** a firewall and should not be accessible from the web directly but you need to still ensure that the port is accessible if CaaS runs on a different machine from the main application.
 6. Set runQueue to true if you want to run the conversion queue on this machine.
 As long as the machines running the conversion queue are sharing the same database session, and storage you can run an unlimited number of instances in parallel.
 7. Set runServer to true if you want to run the CaaS Rest API frontend on this machine.
 The frontend provides the REST API endpoints for the conversion queue and streaming servers.
 It is possible to have multiple active frontends, all connected to the same storage and database.
 This could be a desirable configuration in a multi-region setup.
 8. If you enabled the conversion queue (runQueue:true) you need to provide the path to the directory containing the converter executable of the HOOPS Communicator package/installation.
 You also need to provide a valid license for HOOPS Communicator.